- Sixth Form

-The Basketball programme at Millfield is available to all boys at the school.
-It is offered as a games option for Years 9 , 11 and Sixth Form or as a MAP (Millfield Activity Programme) for Year 10.
+The Basketball programme at Millfield is available to all boys at the school as a games option for Years 9, 10, 11 and Sixth Form and as a MAP (Millfield Activity Programme) for girls.
 All the year groups compete in regional and national schools competitions.
 There are also two Open Shooting sessions run each week that are available to anyone who wants to come and shoot a basketball, including recreational players who just want to turn up and play.

 Chess is thriving at Millfield.
-It is available to all pupils as we run separate classes to cater for beginners and recreational players all the way up to those of international standard.
-Under the expert tutelage of our Head Coach, International Grandmaster Matthew Turner pupils are able to develop their game through personalised study programmes and one-to-one master classes.
+It is available to all students as we run separate classes to cater for beginners and recreational players all the way up to those of international standard.

-We also offer a Chess Scholarship - find out more here.
+Students can apply for a Chess Scholarship at Millfield.
+Find out more here.

 Clay Shooting is flourishing at Millfield, the squad being one of the foremost in the UK.
-All pupils are welcome to join regardless of their age or ability.
-Currently 35 pupils shoot at each session, whilst around 50 pupils shoot at some point during the year.
+All students are welcome to join regardless of their age or ability.
+Currently 35 students shoot at each session, whilst around 50 students shoot at some point during the year.

-Under the guidance of our six coaches, pupils are able to develop their skills whilst having the opportunity to compete in numerous fixtures and competitions such as the English and Scottish Schools Nationals.
+Under the guidance of our six coaches, students are able to develop their skills whilst having the opportunity to compete in numerous fixtures and competitions such as the English and Scottish Schools Nationals.

-Coaching is held at Mendip Shooting Ground near Wells, where in addition to the extensive sporting layout pupils have access to skeet, DTL and UT facilities.
+Coaching is held at Mendip Shooting Ground near Wells, where in addition to the extensive sporting layout students have access to skeet, DTL and UT facilities.